dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3501.md

 Think of an assembly line.
 Each position on the assembly line has a single, simple, highly focused job to perform.
 Then the product moves to the next position in line.
 Sometimes the assembly line splits into many lines.
 Sometimes those lines merge back into a single line.
 That was the DLU.

-Mike’s DRU used a remarkably different scheme.
+Mike's DRU used a remarkably different scheme.
 He created one task per terminal, and simply did the entire job for that terminal in that task.
 No queues.
 No data flow.
 Just many identical large tasks, each managing its own terminal.

 This is the opposite of an assembly line.
 In this case the analogy is many expert builders, each of whom builds an entire product.